Ifunanyachi Achara: Black Rock FC

+In May 2025, Achara returned to his former club Black Rock FC in USL League Two, being named team captain.
+He made 2 appearances during the season.

+Bray Wanderers

+On 5 February 2026, Achara signed for Bray Wanderers in Ireland's second tier, the League of Ireland First Division.
+On 24 April, Achara scored his first goal for the club, scoring a rebound in a 1–1 draw with Cork City at the Carlisle Grounds.
+Two games later, Achara scored a consolation goal in a 2–1 loss away to Finn Harps On 30 June, Bray faced St Patrick's Athletic in the final of the Leinster Senior Cup, Achara was substituted on in the second half to help Bray to a 2–1 victory and first ever Leinster Senior Cup title.
+On 10 July, Achara scored a hat-trick in a 6–0 win at home to UCD.
+Two weeks later, Achara scored a late winner for Bray in a 2–1 victory away to Cobh Ramblers securing Wanderers first victory in Cobh in over 4 years.

 Personal life

 His family still lives in Enugu, Nigeria, while his younger brother, Ugo Achara Jr., has a soccer scholarship to Northwestern University in Chicago, where he is part of the soccer program.
 In June 2020, following the murder of George Floyd during the COVID-19 pandemic by four member of the Minneapolis Police Department, he spoke out against racism, which he was not aware of until he went to the United States, noting that the way one is treated there boils down to skin colour, and it's sad that this is still an issue in society.
 In October 2020, he started a campaign to raise money for the End SARS campaign to disband the Nigerian Special Anti-Robbery Squad that has a long history of committing abuses.